magomimmo/modern-cljs/doc/tutorial-21.md

 ```

 Now open the `~/dev/hello-enfocus/resources/public/hello.html` file
-with your browser and you should see the `Hello, Enfocus!` string
+in your browser and you should see the `Hello, Enfocus!` string
 shown in the page.

 Stay tuned for the next tutorial.